 In our dept we’ve been looking at various ways of making peer and self assessment more meaningful and at the same time helping to speed up the time it takes us to mark students books at KS3.
-We’ve been experimenting with various forms of comment stickers, and I thought it would be useful to share my current version 1
+We’ve been experimenting with various forms of comment stickers, and I thought it would be useful to share my current version [1.
+I fully expect this to change again, probably developing the third section in some way]

 I use this list in three ways.